kul-amr/london_underground/README.md

     pip install -r requirements.txt

-2. Need to install neo4j graph database and create an environment variable "UNDERGROUND_NEO4J_PASS" to store password for default user "neo4j".
+2. Need to install neo4j graph database and create an environment variable "NEO4J_PASS" to store password for default user "neo4j".
 Create a local database which will hold the data.
+   (for now, here I am using Neo4j Graph Algorithm library for path finding, distance and connections queries.
+The plugins for this library can be installed as https://neo4j.com/docs/graph-algorithms/current/introduction/#_installation)

 3. Load data into your local neo4j graph database by executing script load_data.py